• Skip to primary navigation

 a cupcake with a bite out of it

-• Butter: Butter provides the rich moist crumb to the cupcake.
-When it comes to butter, unsalted and room temperature butter is a must.
+• Butter: Butter provides a rich moist crumb to the cupcake.
+When it comes to butter, unsalted and room-temperature butter is a must.
 The unsalted butter allows you to control the level of salt you add to your cake.
 Whereas, the room temperature helps provide an even rise.

 • Vanilla Extract: to make the best cake, you will need the best ingredients.
 My favorite vanilla extract is Rodelle's.
 They use quality ingredients which is evident in the quality taste.